-At Alpha Delta Phi, we have members as diverse as the University itself.
+Alpha Delta Phi has members as diverse as the University itself.
 We have members from various colleges with various different majors.
-They participate in different co-curricular and extra-curricular activities, and have individual interests.
-What we look for in potential members are leaders striving for excellence.
-In our fraternity, our brothers work to improve themselves everyday and assist each other in any way needed to make every member a better person, socially, morally, and intellectually.
-We look for those who want to strive for self-improvement.
+They participate in different co-curricular and extra-curricular activities and have individual interests.
+In potential members, we see leaders striving for excellence.
+Our brothers work to improve themselves every day and assist each other in any way needed to make every member a better person, socially, morally, and intellectually.

-There is an informal rush period, all houses have them, where we are really focused on having new members join so we plan events to have potential members and friends come to and hang out with the active brothers.
-Last semester and semesters past we have had pool tournaments, movie nights, Twins games, Gopher games, and a weekly poker night.
-When we find a member who we really want to join our fraternity, we extend to them a bid card.
-The potential member will sign the card agreeing that he too is interested in Alpha Delta Phi.
-There is no immediate commitment involved with the bid cards.
-You are only allowed to sign one bid card for one house.
-After that, a few weeks pass and New Member Education starts.
-No more bid cards are handed out.
+An informal recruitment period focuses on inviting new members to join.
+We plan events for potential members and friends to hang out with the active brothers.
+Last semester and semesters past have seen pool tournaments, movie nights, Twins games, Gopher games, and a weekly poker night.
+A bid card is extended to a potential member that exemplifies the values of Alpha Delta Phi.
+Signing the card indicates one’s mutual interest in joining Alpha Delta Phi.
+While there is no immediate commitment involved with the bid cards, potential members may only sign one bid card for one house.
+After which, New Member Education starts, closing the bidding process for the semester.

-Once a week, the men who have signed bid cards will come over and are now considered Pledges.
-They will spend an hour or so a week learning with the Pledge Educator about our specific Minnesota house and its history along with the history of Alpha Delta Phi International.
-This typically lasts for a month or month and a half; enough time to learn everything needed, then there is a long weekend set aside for Initiation.
-Initiation is a secret event which the events that go on not spoken of by any brother who has gone through the process.
+Those who have signed bid cards will make weekly visits to the house and are now considered Pledges.
+They will spend an hour a week with the Pledge Educator learning about our specific Minnesota house and its history along with the history of Alpha Delta Phi International.
+We generally provide a little over a month to give enough time to learn everything needed before Initiation.

 The fraternity is a mix of students at different stages of their education and university experience.
-Older brothers are a great source of advice about almost everything.
-New members will learn from the experience and mistakes of older members, and might just benefit from some advice or a different perspective.
-Because we have a smaller fraternity, this happens a lot, and as a result we are a close-knit group that looks out for one another.
+Older brothers are a great source of life advice.
+New members learn from the experience of older members and benefit from advice or a different perspective.
+Our smaller fraternity affords us a close-knit community that looks out for one another.

-It looks good on a resumé.
-Being a member of Alpha Delta Phi shows you have a life outside of school, and that you can get along well with others while working as a team.
-In a lot of ways, a fraternity is like a corporation: a president oversees the entire fraternity, but each man is responsible for a particular area and a specific result.
-For example, if you were president it shows you communicate well and are able to organize events.
-If you are a philanthropy chairman, it shows you care about charity and are a giving person, interested in helping others.
+Being a member of Alpha Delta Phi shows employers your life outside of school and lets them know that you get along well with others while working as a team.
+In a lot of ways, a fraternity is like a corporation: a president oversees the entire fraternity while each man is responsible for a particular area and a specific result.
+For example, the president communicates well and is able to organize events.
+The philanthropy chairman has experience with charity and is interested in helping others.

-Alpha Delta Phi is a great place to network; it’s not what you know, it’s who you know.
 Alumni can help you get a job or decide on a career.
-Our Minnesota Alumni Association is eager to help graduating members enter the work force, and take an active role in finding jobs for graduates or pointing them in the right direction.
-We have alumni from every conceivable field, from authors, to scientists, lawyers, accountants, engineers, politicians, and everything in between.
+Our Minnesota Alumni Association is eager to help graduating members enter the workforce and they take an active role in finding jobs for graduates or pointing them in the right direction.
 The International Alpha Delta Phi Alumni Association also plays an integral part in assisting brothers upon graduation.
-Furthermore, all alumni regardless of year and chapter take pride in helping brothers find jobs, because in many cases and alumni helped them years ago and they wish to continue this tradition.
+Alumni reaching out to actives on the hunt for professional success is a tradition from which many of our members have benefitted.

-Brothers that decide to stay at the house can do so at lower price than University Housing and surrounding apartments.
-For out of housers (also called ‘townies’) the house is a home on campus.
-It is a place where brothers can hang out between classes or come for lunch or dinner.
-If you don’t want to drive home for whatever reason (bad weather, early morning test, etc.) there will always be a place to stay.
+We offer a lower cost of living than University Housing and surrounding apartments and also offer a meal plan to all residents.
+Our house is a place where brothers can hang out between classes or come for lunch or dinner.
+We’ll save you a drive home for any reason (bad weather, early morning test, etc.).
+At Alpha Delta Phi, brothers always have a place to stay.

-Our fraternity is based on strong values of a literary society.
-In keeping with tradition the International fraternity offers multiple academic scholarships and other financial assistance based on grades.
-There is also an annual literary competition with a cash prize for outstanding writing, poetry and photography.
-Also, brothers who choose to live in the chapter house are granted a scholarship to subsidize the cost of living which is also based on academic effort.
+Our fraternity pursues the values of a literary society.
+In keeping with tradition, the International fraternity offers multiple academic scholarships and other financial assistance based on grades.
+An annual literary competition with a cash prize is offered for outstanding writing, poetry and photography.
+Brothers who choose to live in the chapter house are also granted a grade-based scholarship to further subsidize the cost of living.